 The application will consist of the completed Honors Project Contract along with a project proposal of approximately 2-3 pages, double-spaced.
 The proposal should be titled and have three sections.

 - Introduction and Thesis: Briefly introduce your topic and clearly state your working thesis/critical argument.

 - Critical Context and Methodology: Situate your project in the existing critical literature on your subject.
 Suggest what new contributions you may make.
 Explain your critical/theoretical/methodological approaches.
 All works cited in this and other sections should be in an appended “Works Cited” page, using MLA format.

 - Chapter outline, Timeline, and Plan of Work: Describe your intended process.
 Indicate the stages of your intended work, providing a timeline of anticipated points of completion (for example: Nov.1, Rough Draft of Thesis Introduction).

 The Honors Committee will meet at the end of the spring semester to review proposals.
 At that time, the committee may take any of three actions:

 –Grant the project provisional approval while stipulating specific changes in the project and requesting the candidate submit a revised proposal.

 –Any student whose proposal is rejected will have the right to submit a revised proposal within 30 days.

 At the end of the fall semester, each honors candidate will be required to submit to the Honors Committee a progress report including a writing sample of the work in progress.
-At that time, the committee will either give approval for the candidate to go forward and complete the honors project or request that the candidate withdraw from the honors project.
-In case of the latter, the candidate’s registration for the fall semester will be converted to an independent study and will be graded accordingly.
+At that time, the committee will either give approval for the candidate to go forward and complete the honors project or request that the candidate withdraws from the honors project.
 The student will then also be required to complete his or her second LIT 499.

 In early March, honors candidates should contact the Associate Chair to discuss possible venues for oral presentations of the Honors Project.